Agnes Mary Frances Duclaux: Personal Relationships

 Robinson formed many intimate relationships throughout her life.
 Her longest intimate relationship was shared with Vernon Lee (the pen name of Violet Paget).
 The two of them travelled between England, France, and Italy for 8 years until Robinson settled into married life with Darmesteter in Paris.
 Lee broke down after the initial marriage announcement and although she never fully recovered, she did renew her friendship once more through letters and some visits to Paris.
 In Bibliothèque nationale in Paris, 1,253 folio pages still exist of letters between Lee and Robinson and 1,100 of the pages are from 1880-1887 before Robinson's marriage to Darmesteter.
-The letters contain intimate terms such as "dear love" and "dear glory of my life" demonstrating the romantic connection the women shared.
+The letters contain intimate terms such as "dear love" and "dear glory of my life".

 Robinson and Lee also shared a close relationship with the author John Addington Symonds, who published articles on male homosexuality and worked closely with Havelock Ellis on his work Sexual Inversion.
 Although Symonds was married and openly homosexual, his letters show his appreciation of Robinson.
 He states in one such letter that Robinson was "a charming friend in every possible way: a more beautiful and gentle spirit I have never met with."
 Symonds mentored Robinson through her study of Greek language and literature at University College London.
 Symonds shared an intellectual relationship with Robinson and Lee, taking on the role of a teacher and critique of their works.